Lifting Weights For Beginners

-Now that you've decided to try out strength training, you probably know that the basic idea is utilizing resistance, whether that's with bands, weights, or simply your own bodyweight, in exercises that tear down your muscles so they can rebuild themselves stronger than before.
+Now that you've decided to try out strength training, you probably know that the basic idea is utilizing resistance — whether that's with resistance bands, weights, or simply your own bodyweight — in exercises that tear down your muscles so they can rebuild themselves stronger than before.
+Weightlifting in particular might feel intimidating if you're a beginner, but we're here to tell you it's much more accessible than you probably thought.

-As you're thinking it, we'll say it: there's a good chance this is where that quote "Whatever doesn't kill you only makes you stronger" came from.
-But the good news is, it's probably not going to kill you, because we're here to help you do it right, achieve your goals, and avoid injuries.
+Since you're thinking it, we'll say it: there's a good chance that strength training — breaking down your muscles to build them back stronger — is probably the origin of the quote, "Whatever doesn't kill you only makes you stronger."
+But the good news is, it's not going to kill you, because we're here to help you do it right, achieve your goals, and avoid injuries.
+As effective as weightlifting is for strengthening your muscles, losing weight, and ramping up your metabolism, it's important to know what you're doing before you dive in.
+Straight from the experts, here's what you need to know about lifting weights as a beginner.

 When you first begin strength training, you can save yourself a world of hurt (literally) by taking the time to learn proper technique.

-There are also different ways to approach strength training depending on whether you're trying to build additional muscle and cultivate more strength or do something more like tone up what you're already working with for a longer, leaner look.
-In Castellvi's experience, she's used strength training to build lean muscle, and when she does it in high-intensity intervals, it's worked for her as a form of cardiovascular training.
+There are also different ways to approach strength training and weightlifting depending on whether you're trying to build additional muscle and cultivate more strength or do something more like tone up what you're already working with for a longer, leaner look.
+Meggan Castellvi, who previously placed first in the United States and as runner-up in the WBFF Pro Fitness World Championships, told POPSUGAR she's used strength training to build lean muscle.
+She does high-intensity intervals as a form of cardiovascular training.

-We've all heard the rumor that if you lift heavy weights, you're going to bulk up and have big, thick muscles.
-If that's what you want, great, but whether you want that or not, Brown wants you to know that myth is simply not true.
-"We need to get rid of that stigma that heavy weights are scary things," she said.
+You might think that if you lift heavy weights, you're going to bulk up and get big, thick muscles.
+Whether that's your goal or not, this myth is simply not true.
+"We need to get rid of that stigma that heavy weights are scary things," said Victoria Brown, a Washington, DC-based SoulCycle instructor and health and wellness advocate.
 "For higher-intensity training, you want to do lower reps with those heavier weights to get that lean, toned muscle."

 "Weight should be challenging," Cordell said, further explaining the intricacies of this myth.
 "What is 'high weight' is relative.
 But you don't need to be lifting a 15-pound dumbbell for 25 reps.
 You should be taxed at 15 reps.
 If you do the former, your joint structures will start to wear down."